neuefische/web-exercises/sessions/js-async-functions/sleep/README.md

 ## Task

 We have 3 buttons which should display a sleep emoji for 3, 5 and 10 seconds.
-After the time has passed, the Emoji should be replaced by the alarm clock.
+After the time has passed, the emoji should be replaced by the alarm clock.
 But all buttons display the alarm clock immediately.

 ### Button 1